 In a market slowly climbing out of recession, quick response time is critical for UK clothing retailers.
-For sports clothier Musto Limited, this means that speedy, reliable business email solutions are vital.
+For sports clothier Musto Limited, this means speedy, reliable email.
 The company was due for an email system upgrade to keep its global business running smoothly.
-So it engaged telecom operator Vodafone and opted for Microsoft Office 365 migration.
+So it engaged telecom operator Vodafone and migrated to Microsoft Office 365.
 Now employees have the 24/7 email access they need while doing business almost anywhere.

 Reliable communication is key to Musto's success